bmd-studio/stm32-for-vscode/README.md

 ## Configuring CubeMX
 This extension assumes the project initialised with CubeMX and the option to create a Makefile project under Project Manager->Project->Toolchain/IDE.

 Also please leave the default on Copy all used libraries into the project folder and generate seperate .c and .h files for the peripherals.
+The advanced project structure is not supported, so please uncheck that box if checked.

 ## How to use
 Use cmd/ctrl+shift+p to open the show all commands panel and issue the command: Build STM32 project.
 Please note that external libraries should be placed in the lib folder and source code should be place in the src and inc folders.